httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 mitigate security risks related to its computation.

 While this document updates `Digest` and `Want-Digest`, their syntax remains unmodified.
-The custom syntax is now treated as legacy.
+The original syntax is now treated as legacy.
 It is RECOMMENDED that the new Structured-Fields-based `Representation-Digest` and `Want-Content-Digest` fields are used instead.